ericallenpaul/EnumSeeder/README.md

 a status of 2 means in the "jobs" table.

-In a more traditonal (old style) database we would have had a lookup table called Department with Id and Name columns.
+In a more traditonal (old style) database we would have had a lookup table called JobStatus with Id and Name columns.
-This table could easily be joined to the jobs table so we could displaye the human readable names of "New", "InProgress", and "OnHold" instead of 0, 1 and 2.
+This table could easily be joined to the jobs table so we could display the human readable names of
+"New", "InProgress", and "OnHold" instead of 0, 1 and 2.

 You could manually create and populate the table using a